lemonbob/iMpress/README.md

 {data.stars.performance}
 ```

-8. methods are added as JSON attributes - duplicate events are allowed
+8. methods are added as JSON strings in an i-event attribute - duplicate events are allowed in the JSON string
 ```
 i-event={"click":"customMethod($e,$component)"}
 ```